8 Beginner Strength-Training Moves to Master

 Some of the most effective moves are the simplest or ones that build on the basics.
-Here are eight beginner strength-training moves you should master, along with tips and variations to make your workout even better at our brand new gym and fitness center in North Myrtle Beach!
+Here are eight beginner strength-training moves you should master, along with tips and variations to make your workout even better!

 The basic squat should be a normal part of your routine, since squats tone and strengthen your lower body: calves, quads, glutes, and hamstrings.
 Improper form while doing squats can lead to knee pain or other discomfort.
 Place your feet shoulder-width apart or slightly wider.
 Hold your hands at chest level for balance.
 Bend at your knees and hips, sticking your butt out like you're sitting into an imaginary chair.
 Keep your chest lifted and your spine in neutral.
 Do not let your lower back round as you squat.
 Lower down so your thighs are as parallel to the floor as possible, keeping your knees over your ankles.
 Keep your core engaged as you press your heels into the floor to return to standing.
 Do two to three sets of 15 squats.

 If you hate squats, chances are you're not a fan of lunges, either.
 But don't skip out on this move!
 Along with working your lower body, lunges also challenge your balance and core.
 When you lunge, make sure that your lowered knee doesn't touch the floor and also keep the upper knee parallel with your ankle, not past it.
 Keep your upper body straight, with your shoulders back and relaxed and chin up (pick a point to stare at in front of you so you don't keep looking down).
 Always engage your core.
 Step forward with one leg, lowering your hips until both knees are bent at about a 90-degree angle.
 Make sure your front knee is directly above your ankle, not pushed out too far, and make sure your other knee doesn't touch the floor.
 Keep the weight in your heels as you push back up to the start.